nomah4/zabbix_alert_bitrix24/README.md

 Then choose form methodes "im.message.add" and save.
 Copy the URL to script in parameter "webhook_url"
 Make a new chat that will be called for ex.
 "Zabbix"

+In Zabbix

+Alerts - Media types - Create media type

+Select Script
+Script parameters -
+1. enter you ChatID
+2. {ALERT.MESSAGE}

+Also you can config Message Template